 - 40. Resettlement countries and relevant resettlement partners to work with refugees, as needed, to enhance their effective integration, with a view to progressively attaining the standards enjoyed by nationals.
-The following are some examples of the kinds of services that have proven helpful: - providing pre-departure and post-arrival orientation; - providing access to education (including language training and skills development), employment and health and social services; - working to engender public support and acceptance, including through public relations campaigns, especially in situations where a number of refugees are resettled in a short period of time; and - promoting naturalization. - 41.
-Resettlement countries to accord resettled refugees secure legal status upon arrival, including civil, political, economic, social and cultural rights. - 42.
-Resettlement countries to endeavour to ensure that resettled family members of resettled refugees receive a secure legal status unaffected by subsequent changes in the family unit, such as through divorce or death.
+The following are some examples of the kinds of services that have proven helpful: - > providing pre-departure and post-arrival orientation; - providing access to education (including language training and skills development), employment and health and social services; - working to engender public support and acceptance, including through public relations campaigns, especially in situations where a number of refugees are resettled in a short period of time; and - > promoting naturalization. - 41.
+Resettlement countries to accord resettled refugees secure legal status upon arrival, including civil, political, economic, social and cultural rights.

-See ExCom Conclusion 90 (LII) 2001, para.
-(1).
+&lt;sup>3 See ExCom Conclusion 90 (LII) 2001, para. (l).

-First published in September 2002 by the Victoria Foundation for Survivors of Torture (VFST), Melbourne, Australia in cooperation with UNHCR and its international partners in refugee resettlement.
+&lt;sup>4 First published in September 2002 by the Victoria Foundation for Survivors of Torture (VFST), Melbourne, Australia in cooperation with UNHCR and its international partners in refugee resettlement.
 This publication builds on deliberations of the International Conference on the Reception and Integration of Resettled Refugees (Norrköping, Sweden, 25-27 April 2001).